Edward VIII: Romances

 In 1930, the King gave Edward the lease of Fort Belvedere in Windsor Great Park.
-There, he continued his relationships with a series of married women, including Freda Dudley Ward and Lady Furness, the American wife of a British peer, who introduced Edward to her friend and fellow American Wallis Simpson.
+There, he continued his relationships with a series of married women, including Freda Dudley Ward and Lady Furness, the American wife of a British peer, who introduced him to her friend and fellow American Wallis Simpson.
 Simpson had divorced her first husband, U.S. Navy officer Win Spencer, in 1927.
 Her second husband, Ernest Simpson, was a British-American businessman.
-Wallis Simpson and the Prince of Wales, it is generally accepted, became lovers, while Lady Furness travelled abroad, although Edward adamantly insisted to his father that he was not having an affair with her and that it was not appropriate to describe her as his mistress.
-Edward's relationship with Simpson, however, further weakened his poor relationship with his father.
+Wallis Simpson and the Prince of Wales, it is generally accepted, became lovers while Lady Furness was travelling abroad, although Edward adamantly insisted to his father that he was not having an affair with her and that it was not appropriate to describe her as his mistress.
+Edward's relationship with Simpson, however, further strained his already poor relationship with his father.
 Although his parents met Simpson at Buckingham Palace in 1935, they later refused to receive her.

-Edward's affair with an American divorcée led to such grave concern that the couple were followed by members of the Metropolitan Police Special Branch, who examined in secret the nature of their relationship.
-An undated report detailed a visit by the couple to an antique shop, where the proprietor later noted "that the lady seemed to have POW [Prince of Wales] completely under her thumb."
-The prospect of having an American divorcée with a questionable past having such sway over the heir apparent led to anxiety among government and establishment figures.
+Edward's affair with the latter caused such grave concern that the couple were followed by members of the Metropolitan Police Special Branch, who examined in secret the nature of their relationship.
+An undated report detailed a visit by the couple to an antique shop, where the proprietor later noted that "the lady seemed to have POW [Prince of Wales] completely under her thumb."
+The prospect of having an American divorcée with a questionable past exerting such influence over the heir apparent led to anxiety among government and establishment figures.